Donald Bren: Early life

 Bren is the son of Marion Newbert and Milton Bren.
-His father Milton was a naval officer, talent agent, and successful movie producer while his mother Marion was a prominent civic leader.
-His father was Jewish, and his mother was of partial Irish descent.
-His parents divorced in 1948.
-Bren's father remarried in 1948 to Academy Award-winning actress Claire Trevor.
-His mother remarried in 1953 to steel business man Earle M. Jorgensen.
+His Jewish father Milton was a naval officer, talent agent, and movie producer.
+His mother Marion, who was of partial Irish descent, was a civic leader.
+Following their divorce in 1948, Bren's father remarried Academy Award-winning actress Claire Trevor in the same year.
+His mother later got remarried to steel businessman Earle M. Jorgensen in 1953.

-Bren graduated from the University of Washington where he received a bachelor's degree in business administration and economics.
-He was a member of Beta Theta Pi. fraternity.
-He tried out for the 1956 Olympic ski team but did not qualify following an injury.
+Bren was graduated from the University of Washington with a bachelor's degree in business administration and economics.
+While at the University of Washington, Bren became a member of the Beta Theta Pi fraternity.
+He failed to qualify for the 1956 Olympic ski team following an injury.
 After college, he served as an officer in the United States Marine Corps.